 19th Century Color Lithography: A brief description of the process.

 Chromolithography is an antique printing method whereas each color was printed from a key stoned limestone plate.
 An extended version of lithography, quite laborious requiring a very skilled craftsman to get the registration just right and not distorted.
 Botanical illustrations done this way were frequently hand finished with water colors and almubin, egg whites or gum Arabic to enhance the image.

-We are pleased to offer the above collection of old lithographs of this special flower.
-Azaleas-Rhododendrons Antique Lithographs will enhance your home’s décor!
+Why not decorate and enhance your home’s décor, with antique lithographs of Azaleas-Rhododendrons?
+They are bright and beautiful to look at.
 They are antique botany prints that were published for 19th Century botanical magazines and nursery catalogs.
-They are authentic old prints, we have no reproductions.
-The colors range from intense coral or salmon, deep velvet like purple to subtle whites.
+Ours are authentic old pieces; we have no reproductions.
+The colors range from intense coral or salmon, deep velvet-like purples to subtle whites.
 Old flower & botany prints of azalea rhododendron varieties.
 So bright and colorful, they will enhance the décor of any room.
 In real life, they are some of the most fanciful flowers created.